lexeremin/hyper-parameters-ga-optimization/README.md

 # RNN and CNN hyperparameter optimization with genetic algorithms using TF and DEAP

-> This is part of my Thesis work
+> This is part of my Thesis work.
+Some ideas were based on the book 'Hands-On Genetic Algorithms with Python' by  Eyal Wirsansky.
+You can use it for educational purpose.

 ## Setting up evironment and programm execution